Mighteeguy/3d-mapping-using-MAS/README.md

 ## Running the simulation
 ### 3-D mapping using 2 UAVs (Quick start)
-1. Run the simulation using
+1. Run the simulation using:
 ```
 roslaunch caltech_samaritan full_indoors.launch
 ```